 Most of its sales have been to the US (74%), with plans to keep growing in foreign markets.

-With its strong focus on endoscopy and orthopedic surgery, Stryker is likely to become the leader of robotic surgery in this segment, which is also growing with an aging population.
+With its strong focus on endoscopy and orthopedic surgery, Stryker is likely to become the robotic surgery leader in this segment, which is also growing with an aging population.

-While other large medical device companies are now venturing into robotic surgery, the pioneer of the segment was Intuitive Surgical.
-Its Da Vinci robot is still to this day the most powerful, popular, and expensive robotic surgery platform on the market.
+While other large medical device companies are now venturing into robotic surgery, the segment's pioneer was Intuitive Surgical.
+Its Da Vinci robot is still, to this day, the most powerful, popular, and expensive robotic surgery platform on the market.

 It also has launched Ion, a bronchoscopy platform for minimally invasive lung biopsy, and a medical data platform, Intuitive Hub.

-1,200 Da Vinci robots have performed a total of 12 million surgery to date, of which 1.8 million in 2022.
-The installed base grew 12% year-to-year and the procedures grew 26% year-to-year.
+1,200 Da Vinci robots have performed a total of 12 million surgeries to date, of which 1.8 million in 2022.
+The installed base grew 12% year-to-year, and the procedures grew 26% year-to-year.

 Intuitive revenues have grown 12% CAGR since 2018.
 A strong driver is how already equipped hospitals keep reinvesting, with a growing number of hospitals with more than 7 systems.